bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Milk fat globules are surrounded by the `milk fat globule membrane` (aka `MFGM`), which contains most of the enzymes that occur naturally in milk, besides `lipase` which breaks down fats/lipids and does not exist in `MFGM`.
 Of course, if `lipase` existed in the `MFGM`, it would destroy the globule.

 The inside of the membrane contains the fats, mostly `triglycerides` (aka `tryaglycerols`).
 A glyceride is a glycerol molecule, which is the basic model for all fats, bonded to one, two or three fatty acids.
-Triclycerides (3 bonded fats) are teh fats that make up most of th food oils and fats that we consume.
+Triclycerides (3 bonded fats) are the fats that make up most of the food oils and fats that we consume.

 ##### Creaming